Rheumatism and Vascular Aging

-Did you know that patients with rheumatoid arthritis are more likely to develop arteriosclerosis?
+Did you know that patients with rheumatoid arthritis(=RA) are prone to atherosclerosis?

-In people with rheumatoid arthritis and other rheumatoid arthritis, in addition to the general risk factors mentioned above, inflammation and genetic predisposition are also known to be important factors in promoting arteriosclerosis.
-Rheumatoid arthritis is 1.5-2 times more likely to develop arteriosclerosis , which is as high as type 2 diabetes, which is known as a major risk factor.
+In people with rheumatic diseases such as RA, in addition to the general risk factors mentioned above, inflammation and genetic predisposition have been found to be important factors in promoting atherosclerosis.The risk of developing atherosclerotic disease is 1.5-2 times higher if you have RA, which is as high as the risk of type 2 diabetes, a major known risk factor.

 - Control of lifestyle-related diseases

-What is the proper amount of steroids
+What is the right amount of steroid to prevent vascular aging?